Internal Links

 get half a dozen signatories for purchasing something like an oscilloscope probe.
 I do know a few people who claim they enjoyed their work in the

 British electronics industry.
-However, after they leave the industry they always admit they'd been lying!!
+However, after they leave the industry they always admit they've been lying!!
 I like a technical challenge,

 but that was not the challenge from the British electronics industry I experienced; my experience was totally frustrating and,